dkim286/cpsc454-proj/README.md

 ## firewall.py

-Code borrowed heavily from online resources.
+Code borrowed heavily from [this page](https://carloalbertoscola.it/2019/network/sdn/python/software-defined-networking-nfv-example-with-pox-click-openflow/).
+Just a placeholder for learning how firewall modules should be registered with the POX core.

 Theoretically, the finished project should allow button clicks to change rules or create new ones in firewall modules like this.
 Or maybe even create and register new ones entirely.